webix-hub/gitbook-webix-jet/details/plugins.md

 <link rel="stylesheet" title="compact" type="text/css" href="//cdn.webix.com/edge/skins/compact.css">
 ```

-**getTheme** is also needed in config to restore the state of the segmented button after the new theme is applied.
+**getTheme** is also needed in the config to restore the state of the segmented button after the new theme is applied.

 [Check out the demo](https://github.com/webix-hub/jet-demos/blob/master/sources/plugins-theme.js).

-## Locale plugin
+#### Locale plugin

 This is a plugin for localizing apps.
 Locale files are usually created in the *locales* folder.
 This is an example of the Spanish locale file: